EasyPaperSniper/Anytop/STATUS.md

 # Project Status

-High-level: The repository contains a working baseline from Anytop and a functional prototype of a limb‑wise VQ‑VAE tokenizer.
+High-level: The repository contains a working baseline from Anytop and a functional limb‑wise VQ‑VAE tokenizer with training/evaluation scripts.
 Data loaders support both full‑body and limb windows.
-The core missing piece is a training and integration pipeline that conditions the topology‑aware decoder on limb tokens, plus tooling to export and consume tokens at scale.
+Next steps are large‑scale token export and integration of token‑conditioned decoding.

 ## What We Have